zelebwr/Pelatihan-Linux-2025/README.md

 ```

 > - The -d flag specifies the destination directory for the files.
-> - If the directory "singing_tutorials" doesn't exist, it will be created.
+> - If the directory _singing_tutorials_ doesn't exist, it will be created.

-## 4. Navigate to the singing_tutorials folder and list all files and directories, including hidden files
+## 4. Navigate to the _singing_tutorials_ folder and list all files and directories, including hidden files

-Use the following command to navigate into singing_tutorials and list all files and directories, and then list it again including the hidden files:
+Use the following command to navigate into _singing_tutorials_ and list all files and directories, and then list it again including the hidden files:

 ```bash
 $ cd singing_tutorials/ && ls && ls -a